rana2149/ActNetFormer/README.md

-# We will release the code of this work soon!! #
+# We will release the code soon!! #

 # ActNetFormer: Transformer-ResNet Hybrid Method for Semi-Supervised Action Recognition in Videos